 Creating a home gym gives you the kind of freedom you never had at your local gym.
 It’s not just the fact that an average annual gym membership costs around $800, or the annoying gym politics that tend to arise amongst the regulars, it’s the fact that you have to interrupt your workout flow constantly to wait around for a machine.
 Your one hour workout now seems to have doubled in length, with a line that’s reminiscent of the last time you visited Disneyland.
 Some people thrive at the gym and get pumped working out with a bunch of strangers around.
 Lines are a good excuse for a break and a little gossip time and who cares if you end up spending an extra hour or so at the gym?
 A serious lifter will care.

-Common Mistakes when Shopping for Home Gym Equipment
+Common Mistakes When Shopping for Home Gym Equipment

 How the Power Racks Sets you up for an Independent Full Body Workout

 Power cages provide the ultimate safety features during a workout due to the safety bars that are set in place and designed to catch a barbell if you’re unable to lift it or set it down.
-You can do more types of exercises on this type of rack and it actually requires less room than a squat rack.
+You can do more types of exercises on this kind of rack and it actually requires less room than a squat rack.
 This is because you’re essentially working inside the power cage, while the squat rack requires you to work outside the rack as you lift.

 Most power racks feature built-in dip bars and pull-up bars so you can work your arms and abs.
-With the addition of the pull-up bar and dip bars you can benefit from a total body workout.
+With the addition of the pull-up bar and dip bars, you can benefit from a total body workout.
 If you want to add even more variety to your exercise regimen, most companies produce attachments for cages that allow you to perform a whole new variety of exercises.
 Equipped with safety bars and a number of positions that range from eighteen to thirty, you can accurately place the safety bars based on your height and the type of lift you’re performing.
 If you’re doing a squat, place one safety bar at the top of your squat and another at the bottom, this way you’re protected throughout the entire movement if you can’t finish a rep. These bars make the power cage significantly safer than a squat rack.
 When using a squat rack, unless you use saw horses to catch the barbell, you’ll have to dump the barbell if you get stuck.
 And because dumping weights can cause a lot of damage to your floor you’ll probably have to invest in some bumper plates.
 Bumper plates are weight plates that are made from solid rubber so they won’t cause as much damage if they’re dropped.
 While the initial cost for a squat rack is cheaper than a power cage, you’ll end up spending more money in the long run for this type of set-up if you include the cost of bumper plates which are pretty expensive.
 You’ll also need to purchase dip bars and a pull-up bar, which aren’t part of the squat rack design.

 Are there any Benefits to Owning a Squat Rack?

-Really, the power cage is more versatile and will be less costly in the long-run.
-However, the cage can be a problem if you have low ceilings because they’re usually pretty tall and extra height is needed for the user when doing pull-ups.
+The power cage is more versatile and will be less costly in the long-run.
+However, the cage can be a problem if you have low ceilings because they’re usually pretty tall and the extra height is needed for the user when doing pull-ups.
 They’re also tougher to move than a squat model.
 Since the squat rack is shorter, they’re more ideal for homes with low ceilings.
 Because you have to work out outside the squat rack you’ll need to accommodate the model itself and additional workout space as you lift.
-If you’re using bumper plates and plan to dump weight, then this is definitely not the right type of equipment for you if you live in an apartment.
+If you’re using bumper plates and plan to dump weight, then this is not the right type of equipment for you if you live in an apartment.

-If you plan on purchasing additional attachments for your power cage, then it can also cost you more money in the long run, however, the attachments are not essential to your workout, but they can add some much needed variety in order to prevent boredom or your body from plateauing.
+If you plan on purchasing additional attachments for your power cage, then it can also cost you more money in the long run, however, the attachments are not essential to your workout, but they can add some much-needed variety in order to prevent boredom or your body from plateauing.
 But because you can continue to add more weight to your lift every few weeks or months, you can continue to challenge your body, which is what prevents a plateau from occurring.

 For a power cage, expect to pay anywhere from $200 for smaller models, to around $800 for larger models that are packed with extras.
 For the squat rack, the average beginning cost is about $75 for a very basic model and can go as high as $300.